hideyukiinada/transfer-learning/readme.md

-# Transfer Learning - How to leverage a pretrained model to speed up training for machine learning
+# Transfer Learning - How to leverage a pre-trained model to speed up training for machine learning
 <div style="text-align:right">By Hide Inada</div>

 ## Problem statement